piclas-framework/reggie2.0/README.md

 integrate_line_multiplier      = 5.340588433333334e-03 ! = MPF*q/tend = 1e6*1.60217653E-19/3E-11
 ```

-Note that a comma is the default delimiter symbol for "integrate\_line\_delimiter" and cannot be set as custom delimiter symbol "," because the comma is used for splitting the keywords in analyze.ini.
+Note that a comma is the default delimiter symbol for reading the data from the supplied file.
+The varaible "integrate\_line\_delimiter" cannot be set as custom delimiter symbol "," because the comma is used for splitting the keywords in analyze.ini.
 However, other symbols can be supplied using "integrate\_line\_delimiter" instead of a comma.